Machine language and debugging

 Procedure arguments

-passes one or more parameters toQ
+Ppasses one or more parameters toQ.Qreturns a value back toP.

 Return value